WP Engine Smart Search

 Select environments button

-1. Check the box(es) of the environment(s) you want to enable and click Add environment
+1. Check the box(es) of the environment(s) and click Add environment

 Add Environment checkbox and button